Summer Undergraduate Research

 Students earn fellowship awards through a competitive application process.
 Once accepted, SURF fellows engage in full-time, independent research projects in the laboratory of a faculty mentor.

 Since 2007, Rhode Island NSF EPSCoR has supported 215 SURF fellows under the mentorship of 76 different faculty members at our partner institutions.
+Meet our SURF classes: